-Freemason watches typically display Freemasonry's well known logo, the Masonic Square and Compasses.
+Freemason watches, also known as Blue Lodge watches, typically display Freemasonry's well known emblem, the Masonic Square and Compasses or Masonic symbols.

 These Masonic watches are worn by members of the fraternity, not only at lodge meetings, functions and events, but on a daily basis.

 Masonic watch face designs vary, as do choices of metals,...from stainless steel to gold, as well as the many different choices of watch bands.

 Like all Masonic jewelry, wearing a Masonic watch is an optional choice for each member.

 Lodges do not purchase Masonic jewelry.
 Each member purchases their own.

 A Blue Lodge watch depicts Freemasonry's well known emblem-logo, the Square and Compasses emblem.